ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-In the next step, we use the same context in every iteration to retrieve return value using `ReceiveReply` as before.
-The `ReceiveReply` called on the multi-request context also returns boolean flag whether the obtained message was the last one or not:
+In the next step, we use the same context in every iteration to retrieve the return value using `ReceiveReply`.
+The `ReceiveReply` called in the multi-request context also returns a boolean flag on whether the obtained message was the last one or not:
 ```go
 func (p *HelloWorld) multiRequest() {
 	request := &interfaces.SwInterfaceDump{}